PineberryCode/Mini_Market_Simulator/README.md

 # SQL-SERVER [MINI MARKET SIMULATOR]
-This is a repository about tables, stored procedures, triggers and indexes... 🗃 [MMS]
+This database [MMS] contains tables, stored procedures, triggers and indexes.
+The file [load data] has little data, with the purpose of show the use the stored procedures.
+Some stored procedures include Char iterates (It was making with the objective of experimentation myself).